 The youth in development virtual fellowship provides emerging civic leaders and social entrepreneurs with the skills and tools to lead social change initiatives effectively.
-Fellows are trained through boot camps and seminars delivered by subject experts worldwide.
-Alumni of this program have gone ahead to create viable and highly impactful social ventures and lead programs that are transforming their communities’ social and economic landscapes.
+It is proudly supported by the Chicago Booth Business School’s Rustandy Center for Social Innovation and the Appalachian State University.
+Fellows are trained through practical workshops and mentorship sessions delivered by subject experts worldwide.
 YID Fellows engage in a transformative learning experience, where they hone their entrepreneurship skills while learning to lead sustainable social change.
-Fellows will enjoy complimentary access to social innovation training, exclusive mentorship and coaching sessions, global peer collaborations and other benefits of our 4-month venture incubation program and exclusive networking opportunities.
+Fellows will enjoy access to social innovation training, exclusive mentorship and coaching sessions, global peer collaborations, and other benefits of our 4-month venture incubation program and exclusive networking opportunities.
+Alumni of this program have gone ahead to create viable and highly impactful social ventures and lead programs transforming their communities’ social and economic landscapes.
+Deadline to express interest is November 1, 2022.

 - Interest in leading a social venture and a career in the social sector

 - Excellent idea or initiative for social change